trane-project/trane-music/courses/minor_scale/lesson_A_flat/exercise_4/back.md

-The note in degree number 4 of the A♭ minor scale is D♭.
+The note in degree number 4 of the A♭ Minor scale is D♭.